 Download the pdf here and learn more about how riparian plants reduce stream bank and soil erosion, provide shade for fish and other aquatic life, and provide bank stability and wildlife habitat.

 This 2-page brochure from Benton Soil and Water Conservation District will help you recognize the invaders that may be lurking in your backyard.

 Download the pdf here and learn how to recognize some of the noxious weeds that are threatening the health of our watershed ecosystems.

 What is Knotweed and Why be Concerned About it?

 Knotweed is fast growing and extremely aggressive.
 It invades river and creek banks, permanently displaces native vegetation, destroys critical fish and wildlife habitat, and reduces recreational opportunities.

-Within a few years, it will be virtually impossible to control knotweed, so please ACT NOW by educating yourself.
+After only a few years, it can be virtually impossible to control knotweed if left unchecked, so please ACT NOW by educating yourself.

-Download the pdf here to learn more from the Nature Conservancy about how to help save Pacific Northwest rivers from knotweed— the destroyer of watersheds.
+Download the pdf here to learn how to help save Pacific Northwest rivers from knotweed!

 About the Luckiamute Watershed Council